neadie/pands-project/README.md

 ## References
 1. Scikit-Learn , The Iris Dataset,https,<https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html>
 2. Curran Kelleher,The Iris Dataset, https://gist.github.com/curran/a08a1080b88344b0c8a7
-3. Jason Brownlee on June 10, 2016 in Python Machine Learning,Your First Machine Learning Project in Python Step-By-Step, <https://machinelearningmastery.com/machine-learning-in-python-step-by-step/>
-4. Scikit-learn Classifiers on Iris Dataset <https://www.kaggle.com/chungyehwang/scikit-learn-classifiers-on-iris-dataset>
-5. Ritchie Ng,Evaluating a Classification Model <https://www.ritchieng.com/machine-learning-evaluate-classification-model/>
-6. geeksforgeeks,Python | Pandas Dataframe.describe() method ,<https://www.geeksforgeeks.org/python-pandas-dataframe-describe-method/>
+3. geeksforgeeks,Python | Pandas Dataframe.describe() method ,<https://www.geeksforgeeks.org/python-pandas-dataframe-describe-method/>
-7. UCI Machine Learning Repository,Iris Data Set, <https://archive.ics.uci.edu/ml/datasets/Iris>
-8. datascience+,Use Box Plots to Assess the Distribution and to Identify the Outliers in Your Dataset,<https://datascienceplus.com/box-plots-identify-outliers/>
+4. datascience+,Use Box Plots to Assess the Distribution and to Identify the Outliers in Your Dataset,<https://datascienceplus.com/box-plots-identify-outliers/>
-9. What is a SPLOM chart?
+5. What is a SPLOM chart?
 Making scatterplot matrices in Python, <https://medium.com/@plotlygraphs/what-is-a-splom-chart-make-scatterplot-matrices-in-python-8dc4998921c3>